LukeLIN-web/DataBase-System-learning/homework/homework9 索引理论.md

-14.3  Construct a B+-tree for the following set of key values: (2, 3, 5, 7, 11, 17, 19, 23, 29, 31) 680 Chapter 14 Indexing Assume that the tree is initially empty and values are added in ascending order.
+14.3  Construct a B+-tree for the following set of key values: (2, 3, 5, 7, 11, 17, 19, 23, 29, 31)  Assume that the tree is initially empty and values are added in ascending order.
 Construct B+-trees for the cases where the number of pointers that will fit in one node is as follows:

 a.
 Four